Major roads in the Wheatbelt region of Western Australia: Toodyay Road

 Toodyay Road is a major road from Perth into the northern Wheatbelt.
 From Morangup, just outside Perth's north-eastern edge, the road travels in a north-easterly direction to Toodyay.
 It is allocated State Route 50.

 Tonkin Highway

 Tonkin Highway provides the lone freeway-standard road in the region, connecting Perth to both Brand Highway and Great Northern Highway.
 It travels from just outside Perth's north-eastern edge to Muchea.
 It is allocated State Route 4.

 Wagin Dumbleyung Road

-Wagin Dumbleyung Road is a major east-west road linking Wagin and Dumbleyung, near the southern edge of the Wheatbelt.
+Wagin Dumbleyung Road is a major east–west road linking Wagin and Dumbleyung, near the southern edge of the Wheatbelt.
 It is part of State Route 107, which continues west to Bunbury and east to Lake King.

-Wanneroo Road

-Wanneroo Road is a major road from Perth into the northern Wheatbelt.
-From Wilbinga, just outside Perth's north-eastern edge, the road travels northwards to the intersection of Indian Ocean Drive and Gingin Brook Road in Woodridge.
-It is part of State Route 60, which continues south to Perth's central business district (CBD), and north to Brand Highway near Dongara.

-A December 2010 proposal to rename Wanneroo Road to Indian Ocean Drive, between Gingin Brook Road and Yanchep Beach Road, was unsuccessful.

 Williams Kondinin Road

 Williams Kondinin Road is a major road between the Wheatbelt towns of Williams and Kondinin.
 From Williams, the road travels north-east to Narrogin and Wickepin, then east to Jitarning.
 It continues north-east to Kondinin, via Kulin.